Nash Equilibria on (Un)Stable Networks

 \begin{proof}[Theorem \ref{thm:equlibriumranking} (p. \pageref{thm:equlibriumranking}] The proof follows immediately from the expression for the stationary distribution obtained in theorem \ref{thm:stationary} and proposition \ref{neksn-representation}.

 \end{proof}

 \begin{proof} [Proposition \ref{prop:varying_mh} (p. \pageref{prop:varying_mh}] For fixed $S,S'\in \SSn$ let $\KK_{S'|S}\subset\{2,3,\ldots, n\}$ be the set of all possible meeting sizes consistent with transition from $S$ to $S'$ of the $k$-PD.
-Recall that, for fixed $k$, $\MK_{S'|S}$ is the set of all possible meeting outcomes which can result in state transitioning from $S$ to $S'$.
+Recall that, for fixed $k$, $\MK_{S'|S;k}$ is the set of all possible meetings that may induce transitioning from $S$ to $S'$.
 The argument bellow follows from lemma \ref{neibourhoods}, together with the observation that $\KK_{S'|S}=\KK_{S|S'}$.
 Indeed, the unconditional proposal $Q$ from the algorithm in table \ref{table:algorithm} can be written as:

 \end{proof}

 \comments{ \begin{proof}[Theorem \ref{thm:neksn_welldefined} and Remark \ref{remark:neksn_welldefined} (on p. \pageref{remark:neksn_welldefined})] For part $(i)$, if $S$ is $k$-PS then $S|_{I_r}$ is a Nash equilibrium of $\Gamma |_{I_r}$ for any $I_r$ such that $|I_r| = k$.
 If no player has incentive to deviate in $\Gamma |_{I_r}$ then no player have incentive to deviate in $\Gamma |_{I_r'}$ where $I_r'\subseteq I_r$ and $r'<r$.
 This establishes that any partition with maximal component of size $k$ is Nash stable.
 The converse follows mutatis mutandis.
 Part $(ii)$ follows from what we just established.
 If a state is partition Nash stable with respect to any partition with maximum component of size $k$, it will certainly be partition Nash stable with respect to a finer partition with smaller maximum component.